 - Include results and/or outcomes that are clearly measurable.

-Applications are reviewed and allocated by the a Career Services Grant Fund Committee made up of Career Services' professionals.
+Applications are reviewed and allocated by a Career Services Grant Fund Committee made up of Career Services' professionals.
 Funding decisions are made within 7-10 business days.

 - To officially accept a grant, recipients must complete, sign and submit the UD Career Services Award Acceptance Agreement and the Budget Template.